ndhoang123/ITKowledge/README.md

 - [Computer Networking](): The OSI model, protocol in each of layer in the model: definition, how it works. (soon)
 - [DB](): Transaction, trigger(soon)
 - [OOP](): (soon)
-- [OAuth2](https://github.com/ndhoang123/ITKowledge/tree/main/OAuth2): The definition of OIDC, type grant.
-And, how it works for each of type grant.
+- [OAuth2](https://github.com/ndhoang123/ITKowledge/tree/main/OAuth2): The definition of OIDC, grant type, bearer token, access token.
+And, how it works for each of grant type.
 - [SOLID]() (soon)